IT Infrastructure Security Checklist: Best Practices for SMBs

 Can we manage infrastructure security with an MSP instead of hiring in-house?

-Yes, and for most SMBs this is the more cost-effective and capable approach.
+Yes, and for most SMBs it’s the more cost-effective and capable approach.
 A qualified MSP or MSSP provides 24/7 monitoring, faster incident response, and access to security tools and expertise that would cost $200,000 or more per year to build internally.
 The key is choosing a provider with demonstrated security credentials (look for CISSP, SOC 2, or equivalent certifications) rather than a generalist IT company that bolts on security as an afterthought.

 What should be in an infrastructure security audit?